microsoft/vscode-docs/docs/python/tutorial-deploy-containers.md

 - The [Azure Container Registry (ACR)](https://azure.microsoft.com/services/container-registry/), a private, secure, hosted registry for your images.
 - [Docker Hub](https://hub.docker.com/), Docker's own hosted registry that provides a free way to share images.
-- A private registry running on your own server, ad described on [Docker registry](https://docs.docker.com/registry/) in the Docker documentation.
+- A private registry running on your own server, as described on [Docker registry](https://docs.docker.com/registry/) in the Docker documentation.

 To create an Azure Container Registry, as shown in this tutorial, do the following: